chocolatey-archive/puppet-chocolatey/README.md

 1. Works with Windows only.
 2. If you override an existing install location of Chocolatey using `choco_install_location =>` in the Chocolatey class, it does not bring any of the existing packages with it.
 You will need to handle that through some other means.
+3. Overriding the install location will also not allow Chocolatey to be configured or install packages on the same run that it is installed on.
+See [`choco_install_location`](#choco_install_location) for details.

 ### Known Issues